TeamHypersomnia/Hypersomnia/README.md

 	- For Windows, you can use [this installer](https://github.com/llvm/llvm-project/releases/download/llvmorg-8.0.1/LLVM-8.0.1-win64.exe), or a newer one.
 	- For Linux, use your distro-specific package.
 Make sure to install ```libc++``` and ```lld``` as well.
 	- For MacOS, the version that comes pre-installed with **Xcode** is good enough.
+- [OpenSSL](https://www.openssl.org/) needed by the auto-updater to download latest game binaries over HTTPS.
+  - On Windows, you can get the appropriate installer here: https://slproweb.com/download/Win64OpenSSL-1_1_1d.exe

 Once dependencies are installed, go to the directory where you wish to have your Hypersomnia project downloaded, open git bash and paste: